-Good carbs vs. bad carbs.
-Nowadays you'll see people talking about which carbohydrates are good, and which are bad.
+People often talk about which carbohydrates are good, and which are bad.
 But if you're trying to eat a healthy diet, how do you know what is actually good for you, and what is hype or trend?
-Generally speaking, healthy carbohydrates are low in sugars (like fructose, sucrose, and glucose) and high in fiber and long chain glucose molecules.
+Generally speaking, healthy carbohydrates are low in sugars and high in fiber and long-chain glucose molecules.
 That means that even though the compounds in these carbs eventually convert to sugars, they release much more slowly and steadily in your bloodstream than carbohydrates with just sugars.
-The result is long-lasting energy rather than a quick high followed by a crash.
+The result is long-lasting energy rather than a quick high, followed by a crash.

-All vegetables fall under the healthy carbohydrate category.
+All vegetables contain healthy carbohydrates, especially starchy ones like corn or squash.
 You can eat your favorite vegetables and know that you're getting vitamins, minerals, and healthy carbohydrates with every serving.
-Vegetables start to veer into the bad carbohydrate category when they're breaded or floured and fried.
-While the vegetables themselves are still healthy, adding a coating of breading or flour negates the benefits.
+Vegetables veer into bad carbohydrate territory when they're breaded or floured and fried.
 Certain cooking methods, such as boiling, can also reduce the nutritional benefits of veggies.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.